jpadilla/pyjwt/README.md

 * HS256 - HMAC using SHA-256 hash algorithm (default)
 * HS384 - HMAC using SHA-384 hash algorithm
 * HS512 - HMAC using SHA-512 hash algorithm
+* RS256 - RSASSA-PKCS1-v1_5 signature algorithm using SHA-256 hash algorithm
+* RS384 - RSASSA-PKCS1-v1_5 signature algorithm using SHA-384 hash algorithm
+* RS512 - RSASSA-PKCS1-v1_5 signature algorithm using SHA-512 hash algorithm

 Change the algorithm with by setting it in encode:

     jwt.encode({"some": "payload"}, "secret", "HS512")

+For the RSASSA-PKCS1-v1_5 algorithms, the "secret" argument in jwt.encode is supposed to be a private RSA key as imported with Crypto.PublicKey.RSA.importKey.
+Likewise, the "secret" argument in jwt.decode is supposed to be the public RSA key imported with the same method.

 Tests
 -----